Usage in code

 dataclass.
 It

-contains all the information required by storage to manage the file.
+contains information required by the storage to manage the file.

 result